 Reach for a Dockerfile if:

-- You need OS packages that aren't in the default Buildpack/Nixpacks set (
+- You need OS packages that aren't in Forge's default images (

 libsodium,wkhtmltopdf, etc.). - You're running native code that requires a specific compiler version.